novasearch/SLVideo/README.md

 This folder contains the script responsible for parsing the **EAF** files
 - `eaf_parser.py`: Iterates through the available EAF files (one for each annotated video), parses the relevant info into JSON files and creates the video captions files

-#### `embeddings`
 This folder contains the scripts responsible for generating embeddings for text and image
+- `encoders`: This folder has one file for each of the implemented encoders and one with the abstract class that is extended by the other files.
 - `embeddings_generator.py`: Has the functions responsible for generating embeddings for text and images.
 This is where the embedding generator model is defined
 - `embeddings_processing.py`: Iterates through the extracted video frames and generates its embeddings.
 Also contains the function to generate the user's query embeddings
 #### `frame_extraction`
 This folder contains the scripts responsible for extracting and cropping the video frames
 - `frame_extractor.py`: Iterates through the videos and respective annotations and extracts the frames where is being performed a sign in which the facial expression has a big role and one frame for each phrase